-1. TECHNICAL CONTROL AND REGISTRATION

-The administrative and technical control will take place on (date) between and .

-2. MEETING WITH THE ORGANISERS AND RIDERS' BRIEFING

-The meeting wit h the organisers will take place on (date), at (place and time).

-The Riders' briefing will take place on (date), at (place and time).

-3. SCHEDULE AND FORMAT OF THE EVENT

-The schedule of the event is the following:
+1. TECHNICAL CONTROL AND REGISTRATION The administrative and technical control will take place on between and , , 2.
+MEETING WITH THE ORGANISERS AND RIDERS' BRIEFING The meeting with the organisers will take place onat (place and time). (date), The Riders' briefing will take place onat (place and time). (date), 3.
+SCHEDULE AND FORMAT OF THE EVENT The schedule of the event is the following: